 O'Brien, J.C. and Hussey, S.M.

-Kathleen (Kal) Stumpf received her OTD at Thomas Jefferson University in 2014 with a specialty autism practice certification.
-Prior to that, she worked for 20 years as an occupational therapist in a variety of settings, primarily in schools though she has both professional and personal experience in assisting caregivers of persons with Alzheimer’s disease.
-In addition to her OTD, she earned a B.S. in Occupational Therapy in 1984 and an M.S. in Educational Psychology-Learning and Development in 1989.
-She is currently an occupational therapist in the Boulder Valley School District.
-She is providing elementary school model programs for children with autism spectrum disorder and students with multiple disabilities, and utilizing evaluation and best practice in meeting the individualized educational plans and staff in-services.
-Additionally, she is working with University of Colorado engineering teams to design student-specific equipment and educational materials and is a Purple Angel Ambassador for Alzheimer’s awareness and the creation of caring communities for those with memory loss.
+Dr. Kathleen (Kal) Stumpf received her OTD from Thomas Jefferson University in 2014 with a specialty autism practice certification and doctoral research around Skill Building for Parents of Children with Disabilities.
+She has worked for over 34 years as an occupational therapist in a variety of settings, primarily in schools, though she has both professional and personal experience in assisting caregivers of persons with Alzheimer’s disease.
+Kal also worked for over 6 years in a large hospital acute/rehabilitation setting.
+In addition to her OTD, Kal earned a B.S. in Occupational Therapy in 1984 and an M.S. in Educational Psychology-Learning and Development in 1989.
+She currently holds a Master CDE license as an occupational therapist in the Boulder Valley School District.
+She is providing model occupational therapy interventions as a collaborative team member for children with a variety of special educational needs and for students with multiple disabilities.